Armand Alexandre de Castagny: Military life

-Beginning of his military career
+Early military career

 As a lieutenant, Armand Alexander de Castagny was at the French siege of Antwerp in 1832.
 He later served in Algiers.

-During the Second Empire, he fought in all of the Napoleonic Wars.
-He was promoted to lieutenant colonel at the start of the Easter Wars; he became a colonel of light infantry and he participated at the attack on Crimea in the Battle of Chernaya.
+He fought in all of the Wars of the Second Empire.
+A lieutenant colonel at the start of the Crimean War, he became a colonel of light infantry and participated in the Battle of Chernaya.
 He was awarded numerous distinctions and decorations after this conflict.

-As a Brigade General in Italy, he was given the second regiment of Zouaves and the Foreign Legion.
-During the Battle of Magenta he was with General Espinasse, who died by his side.
+As a Brigade General in the 1859 Italian campaign, he commanded the second regiment of Zouaves and the Foreign Legion.
+During the Battle of Magenta, General Espinasse died by his side.

-In Mexico
+Mexico

-In Mexico he served in the siege of Puebla. he also marched towards Monterrey, then through the Sierra Madre Oriental towards Mazatlán.
+In the Franco-Mexican War he served in the siege of Puebla.
+He also marched towards Monterrey, then through the Sierra Madre Oriental towards Mazatlán.
 Having become general of division (1864), Maximilian I put him in charge of the "Great Command of the Northwest" and was sent as a forlorn hope troop to Sonora and Sinaloa.
 He burned the city of San Sebastián and shot the rebel Nicolás Romero and his companions.

-In Europe
+France

-In 1870, Castagny became Commander of a division of the 3rd Corps of Infantry.
-At Forbach, in the midst of Frossard's mistakes and Bazaine's inaction, he was the one who fought to free the 2nd corps.
-He was locked up in Metz with the Army of the Rhine, and showed cold-bloodedness and courage at the Battle of Borny–Colombey, where he was seriously wounded.
+In 1870, in the Franco-Prussian War, Castagny became Commander of a division of the 3rd Corps of Infantry.
+At Forbach, he fought to free the 2nd corps, besieged in Metz with the Army of the Rhine, and was at the Battle of Borny–Colombey, where he was seriously wounded.

-After returning from captivity, Castagny was assigned to the second section of the General Staff in France in 1872 and then retired in 1878.
-He retired first to the region of Nantes and then to Paris, before moving definitely to a hotel room in Belle-Île-en-Mer.
+After returning from captivity, Castagny was assigned to the General Staff in France in 1872.
+He retired in 1878, first to the region of Nantes and then to Paris, before moving permanently to a hotel in Belle-Île-en-Mer.